LumenYoung/Notes/content/notes/Why Roguelike Game so Addictive.md

 ---
 aliases: ["Roguelike Addictive"]
-title: "Why Roguelike Game are so Addictive?"
+title: "Why Roguelike Game is so Addictive?"
 date: 2025-06-02
 ---
 ## Roguelike is the ultimate reward system hack